stewartbryson/gradle-snowflake/src/markdown/README.md

   imports = ('@upload/libs/internal-stage-0.1.0-all.jar')
 ```

-With our configuration complete, we can execute the `snowflakePublish` task, which will run any unit tests and then publish our JAR and create our function.
+With our configuration complete, we can execute the `snowflakeJava` task, which will run any unit tests and then publish our JAR and create our function.
 Note that if the named internal stage does not exist, Snowflake will create it first:

 ```
-❯ ./gradlew snowflakePublish
+❯ ./gradlew snowflakeJava

-> Task :snowflakePublish
+> Task :snowflakeJava
 File internal-stage-0.1.0-all.jar: UPLOADED
 Deploying ==>
 CREATE OR REPLACE function add_numbers (a integer, b integer)